 This laboratory experience supplements PTR 7520 with practice of neuromuscular intervention techniques, patient observations and movement analysis.
-PREREQUISITE: Successful completion of all previous coursework
+PREREQUISITE: Successful completion of all previous coursework will also investigate their own self-awareness, interpersonal communication, problem solving and coping mechanisms.

 PTR7530: The Principles of Teaching and Learning and the Psychosocial Aspects of Patients Across the Lifespan (3)